-- a.
-Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility. - b.
+a.
+Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility.

+- b.
 Be part of a single mailing of at least 200 pieces or 50 pounds of pieces of Enhanced Carrier Route Standard Mail.
 Regular and Nonprofit mailings must meet separate minimum volumes. - c.
-Be sorted to carrier routes, marked, and documented under 345.6.0, Preparing Enhanced Carrier Route Flats, or 705.8.0, Preparing Pallets.

-- d.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point barcode (DPBC) and that meets these address quality standards: - 1.
+Be sorted to carrier routes, marked, and documented under 345.6.0, or 705.8.0; or for barcoded flats, prepared under 705.14.0, Combining Bundles of Flats Within FSS Zones. - d.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets these address quality standards: - 1.
 The carrier route accuracy standard in 6.2. - 2.
 If an alternative addressing format is used, the additional standards in 602.3.0. - 3.
 If flat-size pieces are prepared with detached address labels, the additional standards in 602.4.0. - e.
 Meet the applicable sequencing requirements in 6.3 through 6.5 in Additional Eligibility Standards for Enhanced Carrier Route Standard Mail Flats and in 345.6.9, Delivery Sequence Standards, and 345.6.10, Delivery Sequence Documentation. - f.
 Meet the applicable documentation and postage payment standards in 344, Postage Payment and Documentation, and 1.5, Computing Postage - Standard Mail. - g.
 Enhanced Carrier Route price mail may not be more than 12 inches high, 15 inches long, or 3/4-inch thick.
 Exception: Merchandise samples with detached address labels (DALs) may exceed these dimensions if the labels meet the standards in 602.4.0.